tarnacious/nvim-config/readme.md

-# Personal Nix Vim Config
+# Personal Nix Neovim Config

-I somehow run into this great [blog post about setting up Neovim in a Nix Flake][neovim-nix].
-As I recently had problems getting the ChatGPT-nvim plugin working with my existing configuration I decided to have a go at (re)building my Neovim configuration from scratch.
+This is my new primary nvim configuration.
+There is still a lot of configuration from my previous configuration I'm implementing as I need it.

-I hope to completely replace my previous configuration and deploy it as part of my system, but for now just trying some alternate plugin and bring over parts of my previous configuration I need in the new one.
+I initially based this on this excellent [blog post][neovim-nix], however I found it to be overly complicated and have been simplifying as I've been working with it.

 Start the custom Neovim with: